 Saving shows and movies is extremely easy — just click the plus sign on a show page or next to the title when you're watching.
 YouTube TV will then record every episode on any channel (or just once for movies).

-Since the DVR is unlimited, all recordings are saved for nine months, so you can't delete a recording after you've watched it.
+Since the DVR is unlimited, you can't delete a recording after you've watched it.
 This is fairly standard for streaming services; only Sling gives you the option to delete saved recordings.

 YouTube TV video quality